lvaccaro/hackathonpa17/README.md

 # hackathonpa17
-SMART CONTRACT - READY TO RUN
+SMART CONTRACT - READY TO RUN IN LESS THEN 24 HOURS

 ## Guidebook for Smart Contract
 How to write Smart Contract? how deploy? which environment? private testnet?